1twalters01/Summarize_app/Backend/servers/03 catalogues/README.rst

-Microservice that managues all artist/book/genre data created in Python and C.
+Microservice that managues all artist/book/genre data created in Python, Rust and C.

 Why Python
 ###########